 For many children and teens, antidepressants are an effective way to treat depression, anxiety, obsessive-compulsive disorder or other mental health conditions.
 If these conditions aren't treated effectively, your child may not be able to lead a satisfying, fulfilled life or do everyday activities.

 What should you do before your child starts taking an antidepressant?

-It's important that your child have a thorough evaluation before he or she starts taking an antidepressant.
-A psychiatric evaluation by a psychiatrist, or a pediatrician or family doctor who is experienced in pediatric psychiatric issues, should include:
+It's important that your child have a thorough evaluation before starting to take an antidepressant.
+A mental health evaluation by a psychiatrist — or a pediatrician or family physician who is experienced in the treatment of child and adolescent mood disorders — should include:

 - A detailed review of any potential risk factors your child may have that increase the risk of self-harm

-- An assessment of whether your child may have other mental illnesses, such as anxiety disorders, attention-deficit/hyperactivity disorder or bipolar disorder
+- An assessment of whether your child may have another mental illness, such as attention-deficit/hyperactivity disorder, substance misuse, bipolar disorder, or an anxiety disorder or an eating disorder

 - An evaluation of whether there's a family history of mental illnesses or suicide